frappe/erpnext/erpnext/docs/user/manual/en/human-resources/articles/loan-management.md

-<h1>Employees Loan Management</h1>
+<h1>Loan Management</h1>

-Employee Loan is an sum of money paid by Employer to Employee based on certain terms and condition.
-There are multiple ways accounting for the Employee loan can be managed.
+Loan is an sum of money paid by Employer to Employee based on certain terms and condition.
+There are multiple ways accounting for the loan can be managed.
 Company could collect loan from an employee separately.
 Or they can choose to deduct loan installment from the employee's salary.

-Let's check below how accounting can be managed for Employee Loan in ERPNext.
+Let's check below how accounting can be managed for Loan in ERPNext.

 ### 1. Setup Masters

 Create following Groups and Ledgers in Chart of Accounts if not there.

-#### 1.1  Employee Loan Account
+#### 1.1  Loan Account

-Create Group as 'Employees Loans' under Current Assets and create employee loan A/C (Ledger) under it.
+Create Group as 'Loans' under Current Assets and create loan A/C (Ledger) under it.
 [Check this link for new account creation](/docs/user/manual/en/setting-up/articles/managing-tree-structure-masters)

 ![CoA]({{docs_base_url}}/assets/img/articles/Selection_433.png)